Subhoslayall/sumi-birthday-tribute/README.md

     }

     console.log("📸 To add Sumi's photos: Create an 'images' folder and put photo1.jpg to photo10.jpg inside it!");
-    console.log("🎀 Each photo has a unique compliment when you click the text below it!");
 </script>
 </body>
 </html>